 Our new laboratories, to be opened at the end of 2014, will be purpose-built high-tech laboratories armed with collaborative learning spaces and modern IT facilities.
 Read more.

 For Green Chemical Futures Construction updates view the latest image.

 Chemistry is leading the Monash-Warwick Alliance, a new and innovative model for research-led institutions to meet the global challenges of the 21st century.
 It aims to produce sought after graduates with a global education.

 Chemistry has recently been ranked 33rd in the world QS rankings which take into account reputation with the world’s employers.

 Our School provides world’s best practice in chemical education and training through access to an intellectual environment with world-class facilities for research in the chemical sciences.
-We have a broad research base that emphasises the chemistry of sustainability and recognised strengths in materials, synthetic, analytical and green chemistry.
-We have a strong focus on student learning which is stimulated by our active research culture, industry engagement and community involvement.
+We have a broad research base that emphasises the chemistry of sustainability and strengths in materials, synthetic, analytical and green chemistry.
+Read more

 The $24.9 million Victorian Centre for Sustainable Chemical Manufacturing, led by Monash and CSIRO, will boost efforts for greener manufacturing in the chemical, pharmaceutical and food industries.

 Our First Year units have undergone significant changes in leading to a collaborative educational experience.
 If you are thinking of a degree that involves chemistry, click here.